Assisted Living vs Group Home Living Options Analyzed

 questions to ask when evaluating assisted living or group home senior housing options

 1. Since both assisted living locations and group homes provide support with emergency needs and basic daily support, like meal preparation and cleaning, what level of care is needed?
-Think about medical needs, mobility, and cognitive functioning.

-2. How close is the location to friends and family and to medical facilities?
 If they have taken the occasional fall, for example, it may be more imperative that a certified medical professional is always on site, even if they are otherwise independent.
 If their family members don’t live in the area, it may be especially helpful to be close to other supporters like friends or to have the option of increased personalized attention or social interaction, as may be more readily available in a group home.

-3. What is the available budget both for now and in the years ahead?
 For example, most people don’t enjoy moving to begin with, but it can become an even greater task with age and increasing health and wellness needs.
 Financial planning for your care in addition to any existing healthcare coverage is key.

-4. What training, certifications, or medical specialties do the staff members have?
-What level of attention is the staff able to provide?
 You might start by finding out the ratio of staff to residents.
 You also want to ensure that the facility itself is licensed and accredited.
 Although quality is not necessarily guaranteed by any certifications, it is a helpful starting point for sourcing the best senior living options possible.

-5. Can you visit the facility?
 A virtual or live tour can reveal a substantial amount of insight, such as how the staff interacts with its community members, how clean and secure the residences and community spaces are, the overall environment and features in the individual homes and shared areas, and available outdoor space, not to mention amenities and programming.

-6. Have you been able to interact with current residents or read reviews or testimonials from other clients and families?
-Especially if you are unable to visit the facility in person before making a decision, this information is essential, particularly in your consideration of a group home that is, by nature, a more intimate setting on a daily basis.
+Especially if you are unable to visit the facility in person before making a decision, this information is essential, particularly in your consideration of a group home that is, by nature, a more intimate setting daily.